 Key stops, attractions and landscapes in Parry Sound and Killarney area

 Take in the views that inspired the artists, from land and water.
 There are two artists’ stations along the Rotary Algonquin Fitness Trail that overlook views painted by Tom Thomson on his July 1914 travels by canoe from Dr. MacCallum’s cottage at Go Home Bay.

 Connect to the canvas: though the Group of Seven formed after Thomson’s death, they all captured changing light, water and wind conditions in small outdoor paintings and sketches.
 This is demonstrated in F.H.
 Varley’s Stormy Weather, Georgian Bay, c.
 1921, at the National Gallery of Canada.

 Open year-round, this area so captivated the Group of Seven’s A.Y.
 Jackson, Franklin Carmichael and A.J.
 Casson that they petitioned the government to designate it as a protected park.

 Art in the Park is a program designed to keep the artistic legacy alive with workshops and events in Killarney Provincial Park.

 Join a landscape photography workshop or sign up for art lessons from artists in the Friends of Killarney’s Artist Residence Program.
-Pick up a free artist material lending kit at the Visitor Centre to create your own masterpiece, and take note of the annual Art Show and Sale.
+Borrow a free artist material lending kit at the Visitor Centre to create your own masterpiece, and take note of the annual Art Show and Sale.